Bikingman/cycleosm/README.md

 Process national OSM dataset

-so for each OSM link we will estimate the number of lanes (approximately).
-I have some logic somewhere in python
+For each OSM link we will estimate the number of lanes (approximately).

 Then for each OSM link we will create a buffer based on the number of lanes